Please find information below and frequently asked questions related to both galvanizing and powder coating.

 What are your opening times?

-Our offices are open from 8am to 5pm Monday – Friday.
-Yard collections & drop offs are available from 10am to 3pm Monday – Friday.
+Our offices are open from 8am to 4:45pm Monday – Thursday & from 8am to 2pm Friday.
 Please ensure anyone seeking access to our yard complies with our Health & Safety procedures.

 Is there an express service?